MyNameIsMikeGreen/tech-notes/technologies/AWS_Networking.md

 ## Internal IP Addresses

 ### Subnet Masks and CIDR Notation
 Each subnet must be created with a specification of which IP addresses that subnet manages.
 In the old days, this would be noted using an IP address and a subnet mask.
 However, more commonly, especially when using AWS, the CIDR notation is used.
-For example, an IP address of 131.10.55.70 with a subnet mask of 255.0.0.0 (which has 8 network bits) would be represented as 131.10.55.70/8 in CIDR notation ([Source](http://www.controltechnology.com/Files/common-documents/application_notes/CIDR-Notation-Tutorial)).
-What this means in practice is that all the addresses in this particular subnet are in the form 131.x.x.x.
+For example, an IP address of `131.10.55.70` with a subnet mask of `255.0.0.0` (which has 8 network bits) would be represented as `131.10.55.70/8` in CIDR notation ([Source](http://www.controltechnology.com/Files/common-documents/application_notes/CIDR-Notation-Tutorial)).
+What this means in practice is that all the addresses in this particular subnet are in the form `131.x.x.x`.

 ### AWS IP Address Ranges

 AWS subnets can be specified as being between /16 and /28 inclusive.
 However, the first 4 and final 4 addresses in that range are reserved by AWS and are not usable by the customer.

 CIDR ranges must not overlap between subnets in the same VPC.
 Each subnet manages a mutually exclusive set of IP addresses.

+### Public Internet Connectivity for a Private Instance

+ A private subnet only has internal IP addresses assigned to its instances.
+Therefore, it is not possible to directly connect to them from the public internet.
+However, it may be desirable to connect to the instances from the internet in some circumstances.
+In order to do this, you can use a *bastion* (Also known as a *jump box*) to proxy your requests.

+ A bastion instance is set up in a public subnet and and internet gateway set up on the VPC.
+Through the internet gateway, an external entity can connect to the bastion as it would any other instance inside a public subnet - via the internet gateway.
+The bastion instance would then connect to the target instance on the external source's behalf using typical subnet-to-subnet methods such as a routing table.

+ A limitation of a bastion is that it only supports requests which have been initiated from outside the VPC.
+It does not provide the private instance with the ability to initiate requests to the public internet.
+To accomplish this, a NAT gateway can be instantiated in the public subnet.
+This acts similarly to the bastion, but handles traffic initiated by the private instance.
+Through this, the private instance can perform actions such as updating software.

+ See [Access Control](#access-control) for further details on routing technologies.

 ## External IP Addresses